abrasive/shairport/CAR INSTALL.md

 	volume_max_db = -3.00;
 };

-// These are parameters for the "alsa" audio back end, the only back end that supports synchronised audio. alsa =
+alsa =
 {
 	output_device = "hw:1"; // the name of the alsa output device.
 Use "alsamixer" or "aplay" to find out the names of devices, mixers, etc.